OCamlPro/owi/README.md

 If you don't have `opam`, you can install it following the [how to install opam] guide.

-If you can't or don't want to use `opam`, consult the [opam file] for build instructions.
+If you can't or don't want to use `opam`, you can build the package with `dune build -p owi @install` but you'll first have to install the dependencies by yourself.
+You can find the list of dependencies in the [dune-project] file.

 ## Quickstart